Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 6 Maret 2025 04.23.53 UTC
+- WIB: Kamis, 6 Maret 2025 05.25.57 UTC
-- WITA: Kamis, 6 Maret 2025 05.23.53 UTC
+- WITA: Kamis, 6 Maret 2025 06.25.57 UTC
-- WIT: Kamis, 6 Maret 2025 06.23.53 UTC
+- WIT: Kamis, 6 Maret 2025 07.25.57 UTC

 Kutipan Inspiratif:
-"Tragedy is when I cut my finger.
-Comedy is when you fall into an open sewer and die."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: funny
+Kategori: success